 |Course Category||Number of Units|

-The University of Alabama will not require standardized ACT or SAT scores from students applying through the Fall 2022 Semester.
+The University of Alabama will not require standardized ACT or SAT scores from students applying through the Fall 2024 Semester.
 The presence of a score will not create an unfair advantage or disadvantage to students applying for admission.
+If you are unsure whether or not to submit a standardized test score, contact your high school counselor or UA recruiter.

 For students who do not wish to submit a score: